mummydg/mummydg.github.io/_posts/2018-08-07-Kauzcor-Textbook.md

 ---
 layout: post

-title: MRI of the Lung -- Book chapter on asthma
+title: "MRI of the Lung" 2nd edition
 ---

 Good news, everybody!
 The 2nd edition of the Springer textbook "MRI of the Lung" is now in print, and I'm somehow first author on the chapter on asthma.